-There are very few written records from the point of view of the Saxons as their emphasis was on personal experience.
+There are very few written records from the point of view of the illiterate Saxons as their emphasis was on personal experience.
 So my first explanation for the rune rock inscription was that it probably dates to the time after Charlemagne when it became clear that the Catholic Church would suppress all knowledge of the old ways.
-It could have been carved so that knowledge of how the site had been used would not be entirely lost.
+It could have been carved in the 700’s so that knowledge of how the site had been used would not be entirely lost.
 And I became very attached to my explanation of the date and meaning.
 It seemed to me that as long as the site was in active use, there would have been no reason to write anything down.

-Because I was not aware of any photograph from 1992, and because it had not occurred me that the rock inscriptions were changing, I had not pursued the 1992 inscription.
+Because I was not aware of any photographs from 1992, and because it had not occurred me that the rock inscriptions were changing, I had not pursued the 1992 inscription.
 I don’ t know of any existing photos but when I saw a sketch of it, my stomach sank.
 The rune inscription from 1992 is different from the photos I have of the Rune Inscription in 2003, which are different from the 2012 photo.
 I began to understand why the scholars do not agree on the age of the inscription, never mind its meaning.

 The Rune Inscription changes and I don’t know of a mundane explanation for these changes.
 There are indigenous prophecies that say in this time of earth changes, the stones themselves will begin to speak to human beings once again.
-I don’ t know that any of them thought that meant there would be a gigantic northern European etch-a-sketch, chatting away.
+I don’ t know that any of the indegenous elders I have encountered thought that meant there would be a gigantic northern European etch-a-sketch, chatting away.
 I certainly had no intention of being part of the conversation.

 To my chagrin, I realized it is too late.
 People know about the stone, the changes, and my reading of the runes.
 Standing at a nexus point where the mundane and mythological meet is bad enough when it is a private event.
 Finding myself the focal point of a global, contentious, and demanding audience at the same time is unexpected and daunting.
 If my story resonates with any one else, that is great, and I can certainly understand if it doesn’t.